Ayurvedic Nutrition

 Kapha Types

-Kapha constitutions benefit most from herbs that are warming, stimulating, drying, and light.
-Look for herbs with pungent, bitter, and astringent tastes.
+Kapha constitutions do best with herbs that are warming, stimulating, drying, light.
+Look for pungent, bitter and astringent tastes.

 Top picks: Trikatu, Tulsi, Guggulu, Punarnava, Chitrak, Turmeric